 Families are forever.
-Our family decided to jumpstart the Thanksgiving holiday by having a humongous 3-day reunion the weekend before turkey day.
+And so are good recipes like this Egg Custard Pie.
+Our family decided to jumpstart the Thanksgiving holiday by having a humongous three-day reunion the weekend before turkey day.
 At the center of everything was food – lots of it.
 I put in a lot of thought to the meal planning.
-No dish was repeated in those 3 days.
+No dish was repeated in those three days.
 I wanted to make sure our family who either flew in or drove from miles away had a good time.
 Filipino celebrations are defined by good food and a lot of it.
 We equate the abundance of food with blessings.
 And so we celebrated with food, family and fun.

 After I bid my family goodbye, I got down to planning our real Thanksgiving dinner with my husband and sons.
 After the pre-binge before the big feast, I decided to pare it down to simple classic dishes.
 Like all big events, I start with pre-baking desserts first which I make a day or two ahead.
 This egg custard pie was on my to-do list for this holiday.